Do you provide lunch?

 “Our World’s Story”, Harcourt Brace, http://www.harcourt.com/

-Science: “Full Option Science System” by Delta Education, New Hampshire.
+we have the “Full Option Science System” by Delta Education, New Hampshire.

 FOSS allows our classes to follow the Core Knowledge Curriculum and to bring in outside resources for experiments and explorations.
 Grades 5 and 7 complete Science Fair projects for the Hawaii State Science Fair program. http://www.delta-education.com/science/foss/index.shtml http://www.coreknowledge.org/CK/index.htm